ai/check-dts/README.md

      }
    ```

-8. If your library requires additional TypeScript option, you can define them
+8. If your library requires an additional TypeScript option, you can define it
    for tests in `tsconfig.json`.

 ## Writing Negative Test

-Put a comments like `// THROWS some error messages` above the line,
-where do you expect an error from TypeScript.

-Write code, where do you expect TypeScript to tell you about the error.
+Add code where you expect TypeScript to report an error.
+Make sure to add a
+line above the expected error like `// THROWS some error messages`

 ```ts
 import lib = require('../')